beyondessential/tupaia/packages/web-frontend/cypress/e2eTests.md

    yarn workspace @tupaia/web-frontend cypress:generate-config
    ```

    You can also use custom config by manually populating those files.
+See the [config docs](config/e2eTestsConfig.md) for more details

 ## Running the tests locally